 Qualification Overview

-The purpose of this qualification is to provide the flooring industry with people who have knowledge of current technologies and the practical experience required to carry out flooring planning and design work.
+The purpose of this qualification is to provide the flooring sector with people who have knowledge of current technologies and the practical experience required to carry out flooring planning and design work.

 Graduates of this qualification will be able to: